42BV/spring-boot-starter-csv/README.md

 }
 ```

-Handlers are detected automatically during application startup and offered to end users.
+Handlers are detected during application startup and provided to end users.
+When handlers should
-By default the handlers are insecure, add security rules to the handler implementation when needed.
+be protected, please add your own security logic.

 ## Endpoints